QuentinRa/blog.quentinra.dev/programming-languages/high-level/scripting/r/_knowledge/index.md

 #### File Utilities

-A few commands supposed to work the same on any OS:
+A few commands are supposed to work the same on any OS:

 * `getwd()`: return the path to the current directory
 * `sedwd(path)`: move to another working directory